Tangent Lie algebra of derived Artin stacks: Tangent Lie algebra

-\todo{Préciser}The fact that $\phi_L^A$ is left adjoint to $\psi^A_L$ is obvious. \end{oldschoolmerdique} \begin{newschoolcool} The functor $\psi^A_L$ preserves small limits and both its ends are presentable $(\infty,1)$-categories.
+\begin{proof} The functor $\psi^A_L$ preserves small limits and both its ends are presentable $(\infty,1)$-categories.
 Since both $\dgRep_A(L)$ and $\dgLie_A$ are monadic over $\dgMod_A$, the functor $\psi^A_L$ is accessible for the cardinal $\omega$.
-The result follows from \cite[5.5.2.9]{lurie:htt} \end{newschoolcool} \end{proof}
+The result follows from \cite[5.5.2.9]{lurie:htt} \end{proof}